QIoT-fr-FR-utf8/qiot-acb.github.io/docs/fedora-iot.md

 ### Others

-After that, as the team is mainly ops and sysadmins, using Feodra on their personnal workstations (and not a beautiful Macbook Pro like yours maybe, reading these lines!) no specific difficulties to make podman and other stuff work.
+After that, as the team is mainly ops and sysadmins, using Fedora on their personnal workstations (and not a beautiful Macbook Pro like yours maybe, reading these lines!) no specific difficulties to make podman and other stuff work.